 But through self-awareness and planning, there are many ways to help deal with Summer SAD.
 Here are several tips to better cope with those long days of summer.

-Regular exercise can help alleviate SAD-related symptoms.
+Exercise is your friend Regular exercise can help alleviate SAD-related symptoms.
 In the hot summer months, strenuous activity may be difficult, but there are plenty of other ways to continue exercising safely.
-Try joining a gym with air conditioning, swimming outdoors, or engaging in activities early in the morning or in the evening when the sun isn’t at its hottest.
+Try engaging in activities early in the morning or in the evening when the sun isn’t at its hottest.

-Summer can be a busy time, with plenty of invitations to outings, picnics, parties, and more.
-If you’re struggling with Summer SAD, however, these social activities may start to feel overwhelming.
-It’s important to remember that you’re not obligated to attend everything, and that it’s definitely okay to schedule in some much-needed Me Time instead.
+Don’t worry about other people’s expectations Summer can be a busy time.
+If you’re struggling with Summer SAD, however, all the activities on your list may start to feel overwhelming.
+It’s important to remember that you’re not obligated to do everything, and that it’s definitely okay to schedule in some much-needed Me Time instead.

-Everyone can have an off-day – even when the summer sun is shining.
+Seek out professional support Everyone can have an off-day – even when the summer sun is shining.
 But if your symptoms persist and interfere with your quality of life, it may be time to work with a registered mental health professional to explore options for improving your mental well-being.
-You can also look into the benefits of Cognitive Behavioural Therapy (CBT), a clinically-proven, evidence-based approach, that helps us understand and manage the relationship between our thoughts, feelings, and behaviours.